 Changing Your Sleeping Habits: 5 Ways To Fix Your Sleep Cycle

 Is your sleep causing you trouble?
 Maybe, you can’t sleep properly.
-Maybe you sleep for 7-8 hours everyday & yet feel tired throughout the day.
+Maybe you sleep for 7-8 hours every day & yet feel tired throughout the day.
 All of this can be avoided if you fix your sleep cycle.
 Read on to find out how to do so.

 A healthy mind and a healthy body are both required in tandem to make a person fit and fabulous.
 However, if the body and mind do not get the right amount of rest, it often reflects in the way anyone deals with their lifestyle.

 A major problem behind cranky behavior is the amount of comfortable sleep they get.
-While many people just focus on the hours of sleeping, a human mind can only function with clarity and maximum productivity when good hours of deep sleep is given to both body and mind.
+While many people just focus on the hours of sleeping, a human mind can only function with clarity and maximum productivity when good hours of deep sleep are given to both body and mind.

 A bad sleeping cycle can also set the wrong eating cycle in motion, which can be a very dangerous combination to anyone’s body.

 So how is it that one can reschedule their sleeping cycle and get enough sleep to start a new day with a fresh mind?
-The following steps can help you understand and follow it.
+The following steps can help you understand and follow them.

 What Is A Sleep Cycle?

 Firstly, it is very important to understand what exactly a “sleep cycle” means and what factors affect it in a good or a bad way.

 Your body clock adjusts itself to the signals you give to your body.
 Therefore, you have to be aware of what time you set your alarm, what time you eat and what time you hit the bed.
 Without you knowing it, your body is taking these signs and preparing itself to relax when your brain tells you that the major chores of the day are done.
 Our body clock engages our bodies’ “Circadian rhythm.”